barbazul/1kfa/mod_guide_player.md

 Craft a Weapon and _ Mastery moves.

-The GM should decide if the weaponry incurs any additional costs when calculating encumberance penalties.
+The GM should decide if the weaponry incurs any additional costs when calculating encumbrance penalties.
 Is the item particularly heavy or large?

 Here are the weapons available to characters during character creation: